-Happy Christmas to 12 Christmas wedded couples! • Wedding Ideas magazine
+Winter Wedding?
+12 Christmas Wedded Couples On How They Styled Their Big Day! • Wedding Ideas magazine

 KATIE & SAM

 “Winter wonderland was our inspiration, using a colour palette of grey and white with a hint of mauve and sparkles.”
-We love the glittery pine cones that this couple used as their place names!
+We love the glittery pine cones that this couple used as their place names and rustic jam jars of pretty mistletoe brought the table decor all together.

 RACHEL + LEWIS